University of FloridaSolutions for Your Life

-Agave attenuata Spineless Century Plant1
+Agave attenuata Spineless Century Plant

 Introduction

-More common in California landscapes than Florida, Spineless Century Plant is more suited for smaller landscapes due to its smaller stature than the Century Plant (Figure 1).
-Foliage is a soft light blueish-green and does not terminate in a spine.
+More common in California landscapes than Florida, spineless century plant is more suited for smaller landscapes due to its smaller stature than the century plant (Figure 1).
+Foliage is a soft, light blueish-green and does not terminate in a spine.
 The emerging group of leaves forms an attractive cone shape in the center of the plant.
-It can be included in gardens frequented by children, whereas the spines on the Century Plant can be hazardous with youngsters nearby.
+It can be included in gardens frequented by children, whereas the spines on the century plant can be hazardous with youngsters nearby.

 General Information